awesomerank/awesomerank.github.io/lists/mohataher/awesome-tinkerpop.md

 * [sql-gremlin ★34](https://github.com/twilmes/sql-gremlin) - A SQL to Gremlin traversal compiler.

 ### <A NAME="tinkerpop2"></A>TinkerPop 2 Libraries
-* [Ferma ★51](https://github.com/Syncleus/Ferma) - An active reworking of TinkerPop frames.
+* [Ferma ★51](https://github.com/Syncleus/Ferma) - An ORM / OGM for the TinkerPop graph stack.
 * [Frames ★137](https://github.com/tinkerpop/frames) - An Object to Graph Framework.
 * [Archimedes ★35 ⏳1Y](https://github.com/clojurewerkz/archimedes) - Clojure library for Blueprints (part of the TinkerPop graph stack).
 * [AccumuloGraph ★28 ⏳1Y](https://github.com/JHUAPL/AccumuloGraph) - An implementation of TinkerPop Blueprints using Accumulo.